 I recently ran into a situation in the field, where there was a lot of confusion about which code section applied to a particular type of electrified hardware.
 I’m guessing that some of you have had this problem as well, so I’m hoping this article helps to sort that out.
 By starting with Type 1 and asking these questions, it should be easy to rule out which code sections don’t apply, and find the one that does.
-This Decoded article will be published in the October 2020 issue of Door Security + Safety
+This post was published in Door Security + Safety

 For those of us who work in the door and hardware industry, electrified hardware has become part of our daily life.
 We throw around terms like fail safe / fail secure, delayed egress / controlled egress, and electromechanical lock / electromagnetic lock, without thinking twice about what they mean – we just know.
 The same can be said of mechanical hardware…when we discuss lock functions, types of panic hardware, or closer mountings, it often sounds like another language to those outside of the industry.

 With that said, there are MANY people who don’t work with electrified hardware every day but who need to understand it on some level.
 Architects, end users, and code officials must know how each door in an access control system will function, and which section of the model codes applies to that application.
 A lack of understanding can lead to inconsistent interpretations, project delays, and unnecessary changes in the field.

 Special Locking Arrangements are electrified locking systems that affect egress, such as delayed egress or controlled egress locks.
 Although there are quite a few code sections that apply to these applications, the majority of doors with access control readers are not considered special locking arrangements, because the hardware allows free and immediate egress – independent of the access control system.
 These systems are considered “normal locking arrangements” and are subject to the same egress requirements as doors with standard mechanical hardware.